phylogeny-lab/phylogeny-lab/README.md

 - [ ] Alignment results page
 - [ ] Learn D3 svg library
 - [ ] Create custom cladogram components with D3
+- [ ] Add tests and deploy with Github actions CI pipeline
+- [ ] Add a documentation page (we already have a domain http://phylogenylab.io!)